OHDSI/StudyProtocolSandbox/DeadModel/readme.md

 cohortId <- 'cohortDefinitionId for target cohort people in cohortTable'

 cohortId <- '(if externally validating model) cohortDefinitionId for dead people in cohortTable'

+# Now run the following to check plp is working:
+checkInstall(connectionDetails=connectionDetails)

 # code to do prediction for each patient in the cohortTable with cohort_definition_id 1
 prediction <- applyDeadModel(connectionDetails = connectionDetails,